 - Comfort blanket or covering

-Brick stone fire place provides warmth in this mixed traditional and modern inspired chalet.
-It has a few lampshades and candle stands with a few comfortable sofa throws with pillows.
+A brick stone fireplace provides warmth in this mixed traditional and modern-inspired chalet.
+It has a few lampshades, candle stands, and comfortable sofa throws with pillows.

-Nature kissed design with some of the greenery, animal head wall mounts and fur.
-Cedar flooring and cathedral ceiling are among the wooden elements visible in this design.
+Nature-kissed design with some greenery, animal head wall mounts, and fur.
+Cedar flooring and a cathedral ceiling are among the natural materials visible in this design.

 Chalet living room with a touch of traditional.
-The old fashioned seat covers and pillows stay trendy in this area.
-Of course, the fireplace works perfectly in providing warmth during cold seasons.
+The old-fashioned seat covers and pillows are on trend.
+Of course, the fireplace works both functionally and aesthetically..

-Southern coast of Europe’s romance and abundance of fragrance, tastes and colors is stirred up in Mediterranean style, where a friendly way of life is mirrored in the design.
+The southern coast of Europe’s romance and abundance of fragrance, tastes, and colors is stirred up in Mediterranean style, where an iconic way of life is mirrored in the design.